ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 The following table shows the supported AMD Instinct™ accelerators, and Radeon™ PRO and Radeon GPUs.
 If a GPU is not listed on this table, it's not officially supported by AMD.

+Accelerators and GPUs listed in the following table support compute workloads (no display information or graphics).
+If you’re using ROCm with AMD Radeon or Radeon Pro GPUs for graphics workloads, see the `Use ROCm on Radeon GPU documentation <https://rocm.docs.amd.com/projects/radeon/en/latest/docs/compatibility.html>`_ to verify compatibility and system requirements.

 .. tab-set::

   .. tab-item:: AMD Instinct